Luckily, it’s quick and easy to create and submit an XML sitemap to Google.

 Neither of them is valuable for searchers, yet they’re still in that website’s sitemap, and Google has both pages indexed.

-To find these pages, go to Site Audit > Internal pages > Content quality
+To find these pages, go to Site Audit > Duplicate Content

 Look for clusters of duplicate and near-duplicate pages without canonicals.
 These are the orange squares.
 Click one to see all the pages in the group.